simmunity/C-plus-plus-class/docs/Class4.md

 <script src="//repl.it/embed/JPWb/3.js"></script>

 ### Lets play with dynamic memory allocation in Xcode using the cpt3 project.
+- Challenge 1:  Create code to remove and free a thing in the list based on matching its type and name
+- Stretch Challenge 1:  Sort the list by name using bubble sort algorithm

 ---
 # Advanced Linked and Nested Data Structures